rahulbsw/s3s3mirror/README.md

 ### Options

+     -C (--cross-account-copy)     : Copy across AWS accounts.
+Only Resource-based policies are supported (as specified by AWS documentation) for cross account copying.
+                                     Default is false (copying within same account, preserving ACLs across copies).
+If this option is active, we give full access to owner of the destination bucket.
+     -E (--server-side-encryption) : Enable AWS managed server-side encryption -M (--move)                   : Copy objects to the destination bucket and then delete objects from the source bucket -P (--profile) VAL            : Use a specific profile from your credential file (~/.aws/config)
+     -S (--size-only)              : Only use object size when checking for equality and ignore etags
-    -c (--ctime) N           : Only copy objects whose Last-Modified date is younger than this many days For other time units, use these suffixes: y (years), M (months), d (days), w (weeks), h (hours), m (minutes), s (seconds)
+     -X (--delete-removed)         : Delete objects from the destination bucket if they do not exist in the source bucket -c (--ctime) VAL              : Only copy objects whose Last-Modified date is younger than this many days.
+For other time units, use these suffixes: y (years), M (months), d (days), w (weeks), h (hours), m (minutes), s (seconds)
-    -i (--iam) : Attempt to use IAM Role if invoked on an EC2 instance -P (--profile) VAL        : Use a specific profile from your credential file (~/.aws/config) -m (--max-connections) N  : Maximum number of connections to S3 (default 100) -n (--dry-run)            : Do not actually do anything, but show what would be done (default false) -r (--max-retries) N      : Maximum number of retries for S3 requests (default 5) -p (--prefix) VAL         : Only copy objects whose keys start with this prefix -d (--dest-prefix) VAL    : Destination prefix (replacing the one specified in --prefix, if any) -e (--endpoint) VAL       : AWS endpoint to use (or set AWS_ENDPOINT in your environment) -X (--delete-removed)     : Delete objects from the destination bucket if they do not exist in the source bucket -t (--max-threads) N      : Maximum number of threads (default 100) -v (--verbose)            : Verbose output (default false) -z (--proxy) VAL          : host:port of proxy server to use.
+     -d (--dest-prefix) VAL        : Destination prefix (replacing the one specified in --prefix, if any)
+     -e (--endpoint) VAL           : AWS endpoint to use (or set AWS_ENDPOINT in your environment)
+     -i (--iam)                    : Use IAM role from EC2 instance, can only be used in AWS
+     -l (--storage-class) VAL      : Specify the S3 StorageClass (Standard |
+                                     ReducedRedundancy)
+     -m (--max-connections) N      : Maximum number of connections to S3 (default 100)
+     -n (--dry-run)                : Do not actually do anything, but show what would be done
+     -p (--prefix) VAL             : Only copy objects whose keys start with this prefix
+     -r (--max-retries) N          : Maximum number of retries for S3 requests (default 5)
+     -s (--ssl)                    : Use SSL for all S3 api operations -t (--max-threads) N          : Maximum number of threads (default 100) -u (--upload-part-size) N     : The upload size (in bytes) of each part uploaded as part of a multipart request for files that are greater than the max allowed file size of 5368709120 bytes (5GB).
+Defaults to 4294967296 bytes (4GB).
+     -v (--verbose)                : Verbose output
+     -z (--proxy) VAL              : host:port of proxy server to use.
 Defaults to proxy_host and proxy_port defined in ~/.s3cfg,
-                                or no proxy if these values are not found in ~/.s3cfg -u (--upload-part-size) N : The upload size (in bytes) of each part uploaded as part of a multipart request for files that are greater than the max allowed file size of 5368709120 bytes (5 GB) Defaults to 4294967296 bytes (4 GB)
+                                     or no proxy if these values are not found in ~/.s3cfg
-    -C (--cross-account-copy) : Copy across AWS accounts.
-Only Resource-based policies are supported (as specified by AWS documentation) for cross account copying Default is false (copying within same account, preserving ACLs across copies) If this option is active, the owner of the destination bucket will receive full control

-    -s (--ssl)                    : Use SSL for all S3 api operations (default false) -E (--server-side-encryption) : Enable AWS managed server-side encryption (default false) -l (--storage-class)		  : S3 storage class "Standard" or "ReducedRedundancy" (default Standard)

 ### Examples